 If you want to visit this Ontario Provincial Park, park your car in the parking lots at 503 Gideon Dr. or 2290 Komoka Rd.
 There are no hotels close by.
 Your best bet is to stay at a hotel downtown and then drive west along Oxford Street right to the park.

 14. Bronte Creek Provincial Park

-Bronte Creek Provincial Park lies an hour outside of Toronto and sits within the city of Oakville.
+Bronte Creek Provincial Park is an hour outside of Toronto within the city of Oakville.
 It is named after Bronte Creek, which runs through the city of Hamilton and the Halton region.
 Originally known to the Mississauga First Nations as Eshkwessing or ishkwessin, this watershed is noted for bordering layers of Queenston Formation – a form of red shale rock which is one of the most unique natural phenomena in the region.

 If you have a Canadian spirit, I doubt you’d be able to resist the urge to toboggan down its snow-covered hills or take on a cross-country skiing adventure during the winter months.
 Although the park may not offer the skyline of Toronto or the diversity of things to do in Vancouver, it is perfect for those looking for a nature-orientated getaway.

 There are two entrances to the Provincial Park.
 There is a day-use entrance from 1219 Burloak, Oakville (open year-round), and there is another camping-specific entrance at 3201 Upper Middle Rd W, Oakville (open from April to October).